MCP Server (Preview)

 }

-The response arrives via the SSE stream with the JSON-RPC result containing the chat response (answer, citations, chatId, etc.).
+The JSON-RPC result contains the chat response (answer, citations, chatId, etc.).

 # Available tools